moonem/PyBer_Analysis/README.md

 # Overview of PyBer Ride-share Data Analysis

 This project is about analyzing the ride-share data from PyBer company using two datasets - *city_data.csv* and *ride_data.csv*.
 The *city_data.csv* dataset contains information about the name of 120 cities, total drivers and type of city e.g., Urban, Suburban or Rural.
-And the *ride_data.csv* dataset contains 2,375 entries of ride-sharing information of those cities in 2019 including date, time, fare and ride ids.
+And the *ride_data.csv* dataset contains 2,375 entries of ride-sharing information of those cities in 2019 including date, time, fare and ride-ids.
 The key deliverables of this analysis are -

   (1) to create a summary dataframe having total rides, total drivers, average fare per ride and average fare per driver for each type of cities.

   (2) to create a multiple line plot that shows the total weekly fares for each type of city.

 ## Results